erenyusufduran/path/07-js-algorithms/05-data-structures/05-graphs/graphs.md

 2. The function should loop as long as there are any other vertices in the adjacency list for that vertex
 3. Inside of loop, call our **removeEdge** function with the vertex we are removing and any values in the adjacency list for that vertex
 4. Delete the key in the adjacency list for that vertex

+---

+## Graph Traversal

+### Uses
+- Peer to peer networking
+- Web crawlers
+- Finding **closest** matches/recommendations
+- Shortest path problems
+    - GPS Navigation
+    - Solving mazes
+    - AI (shortest path to win the game)

+### Depth First Traversal
+**Recursive**
+1. The function should accept a starting node
+2. Create a list to store the end result, to be returned at the very end
+3. Create an object to store visited vertices
+4. Create a helper function which accepts a vertex
+    1. The helper func should return early if the vertex is empty
+    2. The helper func should place the vertex it accepts into the visited object and push that vertex into the result array
+    3. Loop over all of the values in the adjacencyList for that vertex
+    4. If any of those values have not been visited, recursively invoke the helper function with that vertex